How Much Does a Small Business Website Cost in the UK? (2026 Guide)

 Training provider (10 pages)

-What they needed: Course listings, booking enquiries, testimonials What they got: Custom site with course pages, automated enquiry system Cost: £5,800 Timeline: 5 weeks
+- What they got: Custom site with course pages + automated enquiry system

-Service business with booking (12 pages)
+Service business with online booking (12 pages)

 Should you use a website builder instead?